-In short, active voice focuses on the person who will perform an action.
-The “actor.”
-Whereas passive voice focuses on the recipient of the action, or even the action itself.
+In a nutshell, active voice puts the spotlight on the person who’ll perform an action—the doer.
+Passive voice, on the other hand, focuses on the recipient of the action or even the action itself.

-Plus, bad grammar can change the meaning of your content in a bad way.
-Let’s go over an example.
+Plus, bad grammar can twist the meaning of your message in the worst way.
+Check out this example:

 Good grammar: Tomorrow we’ll start hammering, John.

 See?
 The comma matters.
 You don’t want to whack John with a hammer.

 For more writing tips to help you level up, check out these resources: